 First, the trier of fact must determine if the individual is working and if the work is substantial gainful activity.
 20 CFR 416.920(b).
-In this case, the Claimant is not working.
+In this case, the Claimant is working part time but it his earnings are less than the statutory amount for substantial gainful activity.
 Therefore, the Claimant is not disqualified a this step in the evaluation.

 The second step to be determined in considering whether the Claimant is considered disabled is the severity of the impairment.
-In order to qualify the impairment must be considered severe, which is defined as an impairment which significantly limits an individual's physical or mental ability to perform basic work activities.
+In order to qualify the impairment must be considered severe, which is defined as an impairment which significantly limits an individual's physical, or mental, ability to perform basic work activities.
 Examples of these include: